ngromeconf/ngrome-website/src/content/workshops/2024-06-26-2-angular-mastering-ngrx-signalstore.md

 recipients: Expert
 time: 9am-18pm
 title: 'Mastering NgRx Signal Store: From Fundamentals to Advanced Techniques'
-description: "Explore the power of NgRx Signal Store in a comprehensive workshop led by core members of the NgRx team by Alex Okrushko and Marko Stanimirović.
+description: "Explore the power of NgRx Signal Store in a comprehensive workshop led by core members of the NgRx team by Alex Okrushko, Marko Stanimirović and Brandon Roberts.
 This workshop offers a deep dive into the world of reactive state management powered by Angular Signals.
 NgRx SignalStore is a fully-featured state management solution that offers a robust way to manage application state.
 With its native support for Signals, it provides the ability to define stores in a clear and declarative manner.
-The simplicity and flexibility of SignalStore, coupled with its opinionated and extensible design, establish it as a versatile solution for effective state management in Angular.
+The simplicity and flexibility of SignalStore, coupled with its opinionated and extensible design, establish it as a versatile solution for effective state management in Angular."

-"
 date: '2024-06-26'
 authors:
     - name: Alex Okrushko